AhmedMohamed800/simple_shell/README.md

 we used `**strtok**` to handle the paths and if the user gave us the path dirctly it was the ez part we just put it in execve func if he gave us the func name or prog he made we just merge all the paths we allocated with his input and check them all if it was in one of them or not, if it was we just pass the path who gave us the true **(yes this path of the program u merged is here)** is no path gave us true we just type the error massage

-### How to free memo

-i really hate that part and didn't get involved too much in it so lets skip it hahaha